iana-atanassova/citation-parsers-bir2024/README.md

 # A Comparative Study of Generative LLMs and Traditional Out-of-the-box Citation Parsers

-This repository provides the data that was produced for the experiment reported in the paper by Iana Atanassova and Marc Bertin "Breaking Boundaries in Citation Parsing: A Comparative Study of Generative LLMs and Traditional Out-of-the-box Citation Parsers", submitted to the workshop BIR 2024.
+This repository provides the data that was produced for the experiment reported in the paper:

+Iana Atanassova and Marc Bertin, 2024.
+"Breaking Boundaries in Citation Parsing: A Comparative Study of Generative LLMs and Traditional Out-of-the-box Citation Parsers", Bibliometric-enhanced Information Retrieval workshop (BIR), collocated with the 46th European Conference on Information Retrieval (ECIR 2024), Glasgow, Scotland.

 ## Data